-Violence on a global level destroys homes threatens the lives of thousands of families on a daily basis.
+Violence, on a global level, destroys homes and threatens the lives of thousands of families on a daily basis.
 By standing together to support the survivors of these harrowing events, we can show refugees all over the world that there are people who care about them and their circumstances.

 On World Refugee Day and the danger all refugees face, UN Secretary-General, António Guterres, comments:

 "This not about sharing a burden.
 It is about sharing a global responsibility, based not only the broad idea of our common humanity but also on the very specific obligations of international law.
 The root problems are war and hatred, not people who flee; refugees are among the first victims of terrorism."